 Sunflowers have always made me smile — I don’t know why, but they just do — and I hope this story makes you smile too!

-Nancy Siegler of Cameron Park, California knows first-hand the hope, strength and power of the sunflower.
+Nancy Siegler of Cameron Park, Calif., knows first-hand the hope, strength and power of the sunflower.

 But sunflowers aren’t the only things growing in her garden.

 Who would’ve thought her penchant for these powerful red, orange and gold petals would resonate with so many people and create such huge ripples of inspiration beyond her colorful garden?

 “Today, I am doing well,” she said.
 “What’s so special is that I have combined the happiness of the sunflower with the awareness of breast cancer into an event to raise money for breast cancer research.”

 Siegler wanted to share this symbol of hope with her community.
 Like her garden, filled with 26 species of sunflowers, the idea blossomed.
 A month ago, she decided to open her garden to the public.
 Her goal: to raise $1,000 for the American Cancer Society in Sacramento.